SolarRepublic/neutrino/README.md

 An ultra-lightweight Secret Network client and wallet for the Web.

+Engineered to produce the smallest possible javascript bundle sizes after gzip, with even greater savings when tree-shaking is used.

 ### Description

-The goal of this project is to provide the minimum set of features required to run a self-contained Secret Web dApp and an optionaly embedded hot hot wallet.
+The goal of this project is to provide the necessary tools to run a self-contained Secret Web dApp and an optionaly embedded hot hot wallet.
+Users are able to:

-The primary purpose of this library is to be able to:
  - query the Secret Network chain
  - construct and broadcast transactions to the chain
  - query and execute Secret Contracts
  - sign and verify Secp256k1 messages (to enable hot hot wallets)

-Consequently, the following features are implemented:
+Consequently, the following prerequisite tools are also available to users:
  - Bech32 encoding/decoding
  - Curve25519 scalar multiplication
  - RIPEMD-160 hashing